 The Izembek National Wildlife Refuge consists of 315,000 acres where the Alaskan Peninsula meets the Aleutian islands, including 307,892 acres designated as wilderness and the Izembek Lagoon.
 The Izembek Refuge is one of the most unique areas in Alaska, home to diverse wildlife such as caribou, brown bears, and federally-protected species such as the Steller’s eider, northern sea otter, and Steller sea lion.
 Izembek is also a globally important habitat for migratory birds.

 Under President Biden, DOJ defended the Trump-era appeal, arguing that the land swap agreements simply “placed greater weight on the welfare of the people of King Cove, and less weight on environmental harms,” and therefore did not violate the law.
-On March 16, 2022, the Ninth Circuit agreed, holding in a 2-1 opinion that the land swap represents a lawful exercise of agency discretion.
-Former President Jimmy Carter, who signed ANILCA into law in 1980, and former Secretary Bruce Babbit and Interior Solicitor John Leshy have filed amicus briefs seeking a rehearing en banc.
+On Nov.
+10, 2022, the Ninth Circuit vacated a March 16, 2022 decision by a three judge-panel, which held in a 2-1 opinion that the land swap represents a lawful exercise of agency discretion.
+The panel decision had received signficant criticism, including from former President Jimmy Carter, former Secretary Bruce Babbitt and Interior Solicitor John Leshy, who filed amicus briefs supporting environmental groups’ petition for the rehearing en banc.
+The Ninth Circuit agreed to rehear the case en banc, but dismissed the case as moot on June 15, 2023 after Secreatry Haaland withdrew the land exchange.

 Timeline of Events